№ Niche

 Varies — Mark Rober and Kurzgesagt skew K-12 friendly; 3Blue1Brown and Wendover lean university; Andrew Huberman is adult-focused but classroom-suitable for high school+ health curricula.
 Verify each clip's specific content before classroom use.

-More YouTube Cutter Guides
+More YouTube cutter guides.

-Clip a Podcast From YouTube
+Clip a podcast from YouTube

 Extract Joe Rogan, Lex Fridman, or any podcast moment as MP4 or MP3.